 - Vehicle Accessories

 - Clothing.
-May be unreasonably flammable or present a choking hazard
+It could be unreasonably flammable or present a choking hazard

-When a product presents a very clear danger, it will often be recalled from the market.
+When a product presents an apparent danger, it will often be recalled from the market.
 Some recent examples of recalled products are:

 - Certain Allergan breast implants have been recalled by the Food & Drug Administration (FDA).